cfjedimaster/raymondcamden2020/_posts/2022/05/02/2022-05-02-building-table-sorting-and-pagination-in-alpinejs.md

 ## Wrap Up

 Alright, so I've now done the same thing in [Vue](https://www.raymondcamden.com/2018/02/08/building-table-sorting-and-pagination-in-vuejs), [vanilla (i.e. no framework) JavaScript](https://www.raymondcamden.com/2022/03/14/building-table-sorting-and-pagination-in-javascript/) and Alpine.
-It is definitely not difficult, or a lot of work, to build this without a framework, and I'd probably use that option for a simple thing like enhancing a table.
+It is not difficult, or a lot of work, to build this without a framework, and I'd probably use that option for a simple thing like enhancing a table.
 That being said, looking at both Vue and Alpine, I really liked building it in Alpine and appreciated not having to handle the DOM updates myself.
-With Alpine being so much lighter and simpler than Vue, in a case like this I'd definitely pick Alpine.
+With Alpine being so much lighter and simpler than Vue, in a case like this, I'd pick Alpine.
 As always, let me know what *you* think!